ucsb-cs9/s25/_lab/lab03.md

   return all_files
 ```

-Hint: Your return type will always be the same, so how can you add the list that you returned from the recursion to all_files?
-Note, you will always need to append the directory a file is in (its key) to the front of it before adding it to all_files.
+Hint: Your return type will always be the same, so think of how you can build a
+list using the returned value from the recursive call.
+To build up the path, you will always need to prepend the directory's name to
+the names of the files contained within it.
+You must prepend the directory's name before adding the path to `all_files`.

 These recursive functions demonstrate fundamental concepts that appear in cybersecurity: